AKXAT/hashnode-blogs/ckjufi3a102wpces13fjsgxzl.md

 ## Let's Implement Hash Table in Python

-- First we create a Hash Function which will give the sum of  ASCII Values
+- First, we create a Hash Function which will give the sum of  ASCII Values

 ```